mfatihdinc61/seridilekce.com/README.md

 # 📝 Seridilekce.com

-**Seri Dilekçe** is a free and user-friendly online platform that helps users in Turkey quickly create official petition letters (`dilekçe`) in PDF format.
-It streamlines the process of preparing formal requests for submission to government or private institutions. **Tens of thousands** petitions had been prepared via this platform
+**Seri Dilekçe** is a free and user-friendly online platform that helps users in Turkey quickly create official petition letters (`dilekçe`) in PDF format removing the burden of watching dozens of writing rules to make the petition acceptable.
+It streamlines the process of preparing formal requests for submission to government or private institutions. **Tens of thousands** petitions have been prepared via this platform since its publication.

 ## 🚀 Features